Culture of Finland: Classical and opera

 The first Finnish opera was written by the German composer Fredrik Pacius in 1852.
 Pacius also wrote Maamme/Vårt land (Our Land), Finland's national anthem.
 In the 1890s Finnish nationalism based on the Kalevala spread, and Jean Sibelius became famous for his vocal symphony Kullervo.
 He soon received a grant to study runo singers in Karelia and continued his rise as the first prominent Finnish musician.
 In 1899 he composed Finlandia, which played its important role in Finland gaining independence.
 He remains one of Finland's most popular national figures and is a symbol of the nation.

-Today, Finland has a very lively classical music scene.
-Finnish classical music has only existed for about a hundred years.
+Finland's classical music scene is vibrant today, even though Finnish classical music has been around for only about a century.
 Notable composers include Magnus Lindberg, Kaija Saariaho, Aulis Sallinen, and Einojuhani Rautavaara.
 The composers are accompanied by a large number of great conductors such as Sakari Oramo, Mikko Franck, Esa-Pekka Salonen, Osmo Vänskä, Jukka-Pekka Saraste, Susanna Mälkki, and Leif Segerstam.
 Some of the internationally acclaimed Finnish classical musicians are Karita Mattila, Soile Isokoski, Kari Kriikku, Pekka Kuusisto, Réka Szilvay, and Linda Brava.